MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls-protocols.md

        Enable the Protocol Handling API experiment
     :::image-end:::

 Protocol Handling is also an origin trial in Microsoft Edge.
-Navigate to [Enroll your site in an origin trial][OriginTrials] to learn more.
+Learn [how to enroll your site in an origin trial][OriginTrials].

 ### Register protocols to handle

-The only thing to do is to use Protocol Handling is declare which protocols your app handles.
+To use Protocol Handling, declare which protocols your app handles.
 This is done in your app [manifest file][ManifestFileDoc], using the `protocol_handlers` array member.

 Each entry in the `protocol_handlers` array contains a `protocol` string and a `url` string: